-Books have always held a great deal of interest for me.
-From the time I was old enough to comprehend that books were a thing, thanks to my parents and their own love of books, I have treasured books of all kinds.
+Books have always held a great deal of interest for me, from the time I was old enough to comprehend that books were a thing, thanks to my parents and their own love of books, and who read to me daily.
 I’ve always been an insatiable reader.
 I was the preschool kid dad recalls sitting in bed with him and mama as they read the newspaper, taking my own section that I’d “read” to them.

 As I got a bit older, my mornings often began with a box of Life, Raisin Bran or Cheerios cereal, whose boxes I read over and over as I ate each day, from the fun trivia printed on the back of the box to the nutrition information on the side.
 When I went to elementary school, I remember taking home the Weekly Reader, and poring over it as I sat at the table or on the living room floor, and when the Bookmobile came to school in my early elementary days in North Carolina, I felt rich if I had a couple of dollars to purchase books with.

 In my older elementary and middle school years, I continued my book addiction.
-Mom and Grammy would take my little sister and me to the library in Port St. Joe once a week during the summer, and we would peruse the shelves for things we’d not yet read.
+Mom and Grammy would take my little sister and me to the Gulf County library once a week during the summer, and we would peruse the shelves for things we’d not yet read.
 I always checked out the maximum number allowed.
 I would take my armful of books home, take them to my room, and carefully deliberate over which one I’d read first.
-It was a wonderful experience, and I hope that you allow your children and grandchildren to have it, as well.
-School will be out soon!

 It was a cookbook.